 Contributions are welcome, and are greatly appreciated!
 Every little bit helps, and credit will be given.
-While at its core Tabbycat is a software project, you do not need to know how to code or use Git in order to help.
-We welcome feedback and ideas based on your tabbing experience and appreciate suggestions or proposals for how to improve the wording, translation, and design of our interface and documentation.
+While at its core Tabbycat is a software project, there is much more you can do than code.
+We encourage you to help translate the project and to help others on our Facebook group.
+Of course, we also welcome and appreciate all feedback, suggestions, and ideas for how to improve the wording, translation, and design of our interface and documentation.

 Feel free to join our Facebook group if you have any questions about how to get started.

 Feedback and ideas¶

 These can be added as issues in the GitHub repository; posts in our Facebook group; or as an email to the developers.

 Please report bugs by opening a new issue in our GitHub repository.
 It is most helpful if you can include:

 How Tabbycat was installed (on Heroku, locally on macOS, etc.)